Tuesday, August 09, 2011

 Ἐν ἀρχῇ ἦν ὁ λόγος or, "In the beginning was the Word."

-Unlike the opening of Genesis, which tells of the works of God, John takes time to write about God as God.
-First, that God is a Trinity of Persons, in that John names God thrice:
+Unlike the opening of Genesis, which leads with the creative works of God, John leads by telling about God as God.

 "And the Word was with God, and the Word was God.
 The same was in the beginning with God."